 At first, they had a good discussion but, in the end, it ended in bickering accompanied by swearing at each other because they disagreed with the ongoing discussion.
-Besides that, if this action continue cyber bullying also affects children's mental health, the various negative impacts it causes even to criminal acts.5 Therefore, how to regulate this be further elaborated. matter will Eventhoug cyberbullying is still a new topics for research, cyberbullying among teenegers can caused a serious public health issue.
+Besides that, if this action continue cyber bullying also affects children's mental health, the various negative impacts it causes even to criminal acts.5 Therefore, how to regulate this further matter will be elaborated.
+Eventhoug cyberbullying is still a new topics for research, cyberbullying among teenegers can caused a serious public health issue.
 It can caused the change of adolescents' behaviour, mental health and development of emotion.

 This situation is getting worse because of the increasing rate of Internet used worldwide and the popularity of platforms of social media among the adolescents.
 There are most children and adolescents have experience in cyberbullying or online victimization during their contacts.
 The confines of space and time are alleviated for bullies in virtual environments, creating a current venue for cyberbullying with no specific area's boundaries.
 Cyberbullying caused the negative effects on many aspects of lives of young people'.
 This is including personal privacy invasion and psychological disorders.
-The influence of cyberbullying can be worse than bullying that happened traditionally, as perpetrators can act anonymously and connect easily with children and adolescents at any time.6
+The influence of cyberbullying can be worse than bullying that happened traditionally, as perpetrators can act anonymously and connect easily with children and adolescents at any time.6 and its impact on children's mental health and its problem solving.

 The bullied online or cyberbullying show higher levels of depression, anxiety, and loneliness.
-It is assuming that Selfesteem problems and school absenteeism proved to be related to cyberbullying.
-Therefore, this theme is interesting to discuss relating on how the correlation between legal aspects and cyberbullying and its impact on children's mental health and its problem solving.
+It is assuming that Self-esteem problems and school absenteeism proved to be related to cyberbullying.
+Therefore, this theme is interesting to discuss relating on how the correlation between legal aspects and cyberbullying